ElvenTools/elven-tools-dapp/README.md

 ### Main assumption for the dapp:

 - it works on Nextjs
-- it uses the newest version of erdjs without the dapp-core library. it uses backend-side rewrites to hide the API endpoint.
+- it uses the newest version of [sdk-core](https://github.com/multiversx/mx-sdk-js-core) without the [sdk-dapp](https://github.com/multiversx/mx-sdk-dapp) library. it uses backend-side rewrites to hide the API endpoint.
 The only exposed one is `/api`
 - it uses .env file - there is an example in the repo
 - it uses chakra-ui